hapijs/glue/README.md

   + `callback` - the callback function with signature `function (err, server)` where:
     * `err` - the error response if a failure occurred, otherwise `null`.
     * `server` - the server object.
 Call `server.start()` to actually start the server.

+### Notes

+When using an an object as the value for the `manifest.plugins` field, the order of plugin registration is not guaranteed.
+When using an array as the value, then the plugin registration order follows the array order.
+If you are developing a plugin, you should ensure your plugin dependencies are properly managed to guarantee that all dependencies are loaded before your plugin registration completes.
+See [`server.dependency(dependencies, [after])`](http://hapijs.com/api#serverdependencydependencies-after) for more information.

 ## Usage